 But now you may be wondering if you have to use that check on the repairs, or if you have the option of just keeping the money and living with the damages, or trying to fix your car on your own.
 The answer depends on whether or not you own the car outright.

-Some providers won’t send you the claim check directly, they may require that it go straight to a repair shop as a way of ensuring you’re using the money for repairs.
+Some insurance companies won’t send you the claim check directly, they may require that it go straight to a repair shop as a way of ensuring you’re using the money for repairs.
 During the claims process, your provider may give you the option of choosing one of their preferred repair shops or picking your own.

-If you don’t own your vehicle outright and instead lease it or have a loan, then the decision about whether or not to keep the money from an insurance claim may not be yours to make.
-It’s likely that your loan or lease company is also a named insured on your policy, and the check from an insurance claim may be made out to both you and the company, meaning you’ll need them to sign off on the repairs before you cash the check.
+If you don’t own your vehicle outright and instead lease it or have a car loan, then the decision about whether or not to keep the money from an insurance claim may not be yours to make.
+It’s likely that your loan or lease company is also a named insured on your policy, and the check from an insurance claim may be made out to both you and the company, so you’ll need them to sign off on the repairs before you cash the check.

 Your lender’s involvement will vary depending on the company, but they may require that you use the check for repairs and send them documentation proving that you followed through.

 If you own your car outright and your insurance policy doesn’t specifically require that the claims check go to your auto body shop, then the money from a claim is yours, and you can basically do whatever you want with it.
-Your provider fulfilled their responsibility to you by paying out the claim, and, as long as your policy and your state’s laws allow it, you can keep the money for other uses.
+Your insurer fulfilled their responsibility to you by paying out the claim, and, as long as your policy and your state’s laws allow it, you can keep the money for other uses.

-Not doing repairs could also mean gambling with your safety.
 Even if you think the damage to your vehicle from an accident or incident isn’t that bad, it’s still important to get confirmation from a professional before you decide to just live with it or attempt to repair it yourself.
 There could be more serious damage than you realize, which might wind up costing more money and headaches down the line if you don’t fix it now.